kaiyao/battleships-dapp/design_pattern_decisions.md

 This is not used because the game mechanism itself has its own "expiry" mechanism whereby the game ends if it takes too long.

 ## Mortal
-The mortal pattern has been implemented using the OpenZeppelin Destrucible contract.
+The mortal pattern has been implemented using the OpenZeppelin `Destructible` contract.
 It exists solely to allow cleaning up of the blockchain if desired.
 This could be an issue as the owner can take player's bets by destroying the game contract.

 ## Speed Bump
 This is not implemented as it seems to be unnecessary in the context of a game, where we do not expect large sums in the betting, thus the risk is low.